OVERVIEW AND DESCRIPTION

 Autophagy is also important for removal of damaged mitochondria in the cardiac myocytes.
 Exercise has been found to increase autophagy in the myocardium, and therefore may be a mechanism by which exercise is cardioprotective.

 Damaged proteins and DNA have been identified in aging human discs, as have apoptotic and senescent cells.
 Elevated levels of senescence markers have also been identified in aged human disc, thought to indicate increased numbers of senescent cells in older discs vs. younger ones.
-Further study is needed to better define specifically how apoptosis and senescence relate to functional changes in aging disc tissue.
+Recently, the molecular pathways for the effects of senescent cells on the functional changes in aging disk tissue have been discovered.
+During ageing, intervertebral disk undergo senescence via the activation of the p53-p21-retinoblastoma pathway.
+Senescent cells decrease the self-renewal ability of IVD, destroy the microenvironment, and produce degrading enzymes, all contributing to IVD destruction.
+Prevention of pro-senescent activity among this pathway may be a possible therapeutic to IVD degeneration and should be furthered studied.

 Sarcopenia is the age-related decrease of muscle mass and muscle function, characterized by muscle atrophy and decreased myofiber number.
 A full understanding has yet to be reached regarding the etiologic complexities of this condition.
 However, it has been reported that there is a decrease in skeletal muscle autophagy with aging, particularly in autophagy for damaged mitochondria (mitophagy).
 There is also an increase is apoptosis.
 This alteration in balance between muscle repair and cell death promotes accumulation of damaged mitochondria and associated increased release of ROS, as well as decreased clearance of ROS-mediated cellular injury.
 There is very little experimental data to date regarding cellular senescence in aging skeletal muscle.

 Structural mitochondrial abnormalities have been documented in pre-synaptic axons of aged mice.
 DNA damage and ROS-mediated mitochondrial dysfunction have also been documented in aging alpha motor neurons; such stressors can lead to apoptotic demise of these neurons.
-This motor nerve loss contributes to the muscle atrophy and decreased muscle cell number of sarcopenia Additionally, mitophagy is decreased in aging motor neurons, which may also contribute to alpha motor neuron loss due to accumulation of damaged organelles and proteins.
-Data is quite limited regarding the presence or functional significance of senescent cells in aging CNS.
+This motor nerve loss contributes to the muscle atrophy and decreased muscle cell number of sarcopenia.
+Additionally, mitophagy is decreased in aging motor neurons, which may also contribute to alpha motor neuron loss due to accumulation of damaged organelles and proteins.

-Research is progressing in the area of relationships between aging, apoptosis, senescence and stem cell biology.
-Another area of research focus is the search for pharmaceutically-modifiable reactions in the molecular pathways of apoptosis and senescence (senotherapeutics, senolytics), with goal of improving health in aging and aging-related disease.
+Research is progressing in relationships between aging, apoptosis, senescence, and stem cell biology.
+Another area of research focus is the search for pharmaceutically modifiable reactions in the molecular pathways of apoptosis and senescence (senotherapeutics, senolytics), with goal of improving health in aging and aging-related disease.
 Work with such compounds is primarily in pre-clinical stages.9,10,14

 As stated above, much of the current understanding of aging-related apoptosis and senescence has come from research in animal models or in vitro cell studies.
 Many of these models are highly specialized and genetically modified.
 Much less research has been done in non-modified animal models, or in humans.9,10 Such gaps in knowledge are in part due to difficulties inherent in doing longitudinal or tissue-based studies of human aging.
-Animal research has provided valuable information for understanding human aging, even though full translation of findings is not possible at this time.
+Animal research has provided valuable information for understanding human aging, even though full translation of findings is not currently possible.

 Another knowledge gap is that there is currently not a specific laboratory assay that conclusively identifies senescent cells in humans.9,10,11,14 In order to obtain reliable study results and to formulate solid conclusions, improved assays are needed.